Skip to main content

 Screenshot Pipeline Redesign

-New project dashboard, Claude-powered ASO, capture method toggle, and locked bundle IDs.
+New project dashboard, AI-powered ASO, capture method toggle, and locked bundle IDs.

 A smarter screenshot pipeline and a new project dashboard#